asteroidai/blog/posts/agents.md

     return "Hello, world!"
 ```

-Sentinel is comprised of a Python package and a user interface that you can install and run locally using Docker.
+Sentinel is a Python package and a user interface that you can install and run locally using Docker.
 The UI gives you deep insights into agent actions, tools that the agent is using, and how supervisors have responded to requests by your agent to execute those tools.

 ![Sentinel UI](/img/blog/ui.png "Sentinel UI")